 There are no origination fees, application fees or prepayment fees.
 Wells Fargo also offers the MedCAP-XTRA loan, which is geared toward medical professionals in residency and can help cover costs associated with relocation, exams, etc.

 What to consider before taking out private loans for medical school

 If you’re looking for the best loans for med school, these five options are a good start.
-However, there are important things to consider before taking out private medical school loans.
+However, there are important things to consider before taking out private loans for medical school.

 Private student loans don’t offer the same protections as federal student loans.
 You won’t have income-driven repayment, Public Service Loan Forgiveness, or any other type of student loan forgiveness.

 Pursuing a Grad PLUS loan could be better.
 Depending on your credit, it may have a higher APR, but the benefits could be worthwhile.
 You will need to borrow a large sum of money for medical school, so having income-driven repayment could be a lifesaver in the future.
 You’ll also want to look into local, state or federal scholarships and grants to help fund medical school.

 If you need medical school student loans, be sure to check out the interest rate, repayment term and monthly payments.
 You can use the above links to apply through our referral partner Credible.
 Empower yourself with information and be an informed borrower, especially if you’re taking out six figures or more in student loans.